 The recently introduced Swiss Military Hanowa Flagship may not offer much in terms of water resistance or technical specs, yet it gives you a Rolex Submariner-like exterior -well, I am a bit lenient here- without being a blatant rip-off while sporting a genuine Swiss Made label on its dial at just 1/10th of the price.

-Positioned (or at least styled) as a diving companion, the Flagship Diver offers only 100 meters of water resistance rating: something that is enough for most daily usage scenario and can be used for swimming and some snorkeling, but will probably not be adequate if you ever dare to take the Flagship Diver for a serious dive.
+Positioned (or at least styled) as a diving companion, the Flagship Diver offers only 100 meters of water resistance rating: something that is enough for most daily usage scenarios and can be used for swimming and some snorkeling but will probably not be adequate if you ever dare to take the Flagship Diver for a serious dive.